max-arnold/python-block-disposable-email/README.md

 Django validator
 ----------------

-Add your token to Django settings.py:
+Add your apikey to Django settings.py:

      BDEA_APIKEY = 'example_apikey_12345'

-Add validator to our FormField:
+Add validator to your EmailField:

     from django import forms
     from bdea.django_validators import disposable_email_validator